Realcupy/shutdown-command/README.md

 ```
 touch shutdown.sh
-gedit shutdown.sh or gedit shut (tab key) it will autocomplete the name.
+gedit shutdown.sh or gedit shut (tab key) it will autocomplete the name (enter key).
 ```

 at this point, editor opens up with empty file.